nitulmathur/EVENT-WEBSITE-/README.md

-# websites
+# EVENT WEBSITE PROTOTYPE
-Here are the list of websites created by me for understanding the fundmentals of website building.
+Here is a example website code created by me for an event.